prakhar-srivastav/activity_tracker/MANUAL_EDIT_GUIDE.md

 1. Click "Manual Edit Mode" button
 2. All activities become visible with quantity inputs
 3. Set exact values for each activity
-4. Click "Save Activities" when done
+4. Click "Save Activities" when done OR click "Exit Edit Mode" (will prompt to save)
-5. Exit edit mode by clicking "Exit Edit Mode"
+5. Exit edit mode by clicking "Exit Edit Mode" or use `Ctrl/Cmd + Shift + S` for quick save and exit

 ### Using Presets
 1. Enter Manual Edit Mode